-A risk reporting scheme has been set up in the large Group companies and on the Group level.
+A risk reporting scheme has been set up in the large Group companies and at the Group level.
 Risk owners report on each category of risk to the risk management function, including a predetermined set of significant risk measures and qualitative information.
 Based on this, the risk management function in cooperation with risk managers prepares a risk report covering each individual company's entire risk profile.
-The report is first considered by the risk management committee (if set up in the company), and then by the company's management and supervisory boards.
-The company's risk management function also sends the report to the Group's risk management function.
+The report is first considered by the risk management committee (if set up in the company) and then by the company's management and supervisory boards.
+The report is sent by the company's risk management function to the Group's risk management function.